|

 best of it.
 After all, I’d had plenty of experience living in

+squalor, but after seven years living in the Bronx I’d had enough.
 So many of my friends had either died or had left New York.
 I was

 approaching sixty.
 Did I want a future of being remarkably mediocre?